 While you can expect soundbars with these specs to provide great sound, it’s still best to read reviews like this to know if a product really conforms to Dolby Atmos standards.
 Immersive sound is difficult to achieve in speakers, so knowing how a soundbar performs on audio tests is imperative.

 Another thing that improves sound quality are sound modes.
 Sound modes on soundbars will enhance any details like voices which you might have missed with your regular TV speakers.

 A soundbar should be sleek and slim to fit easily with your TV.
 Design is subjective and some speakers are definitely better than others, but it all comes down to your preference.

 The thing to consider about design is the size.
 Your TV may be larger or smaller, and your soundbar should fit under nicely.
 You can check our round up of soundbars for 40 inch TVs, for instance.

 The channels refer to the points of sound emission on your soundbar.
 Five channels (left, right, center, left, and right surround) is the industry standard for surround sound .
 There are other soundbars though that can go as high as 9.2, such as the Nakamichi Shockwafe Ultra.

-Our experts say it’s best to go for at least 3 channels, but if you can find a good budget soundbar with 5 or 7, then those are good options to enjoy surround sound.
+Our experts say it’s best to go with speakers that have at least 3 channels, but if you can find a good budget soundbar with 5 or 7, then those are good options to enjoy surround sound.

-Though some highly sought soundbars have subwoofers built-in, they are no match for larger and more powerful wireless subs.
+Though some highly sought soundbars have subwoofers built-in, they are no match for speakers that have larger and more powerful wireless subs.
 If you need serious bass, we do recommend going for a model with a separate sub.